 We ship with US Postal Service First Class Mail or DHL Express.
 First Class Mail delivery is very reliable, however tracking is only available for a few countries.
 Please contact us if you have special shipping requirements.

 Note: For international shipping, VAT and other import or handling fees may be applied by your local customs.
 These are the responsibility of the recipient.
 We will always declare the purchase price excl. shipping.

 Fulfillment from within the EU

-From past experience, we highly recommend this option for our customers in Germany, Portugal and Greece.
-Ask us if you'd like to have other products fulfilled through this option.
+From past experience, we highly recommend to consider our EU resellers for customers in Germany, Portugal and Greece.